Customer Services Agent

 External contacts include: Airline operators, Courier Services, Tour Companies, Hotels, Coach Companies and Taxi services.

-Also contact with the Police, Special Branch, HM immigration and HM Customs officers.
+Also contact with the Police, Special Branch, UK Border Force.

 Qualifications / education required